LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 ============

 The primary requirement for using RAJA is a C++14 standard compliant compiler.
-Using features, such as various programming model back-ends like CUDA or HIP, requires that they be supported by the compiler you chose.
+Certain features, such as various programming model back-ends like CUDA or HIP, msut be supported by the compiler you chose to use them.
 Available RAJA configuration options and how to enable or disable features are described in :ref:`configopt-label`.